patois/hexrays_scripts/find_expr/Readme.md

 ```
 Please also check out the [HRDevHelper](https://github.com/patois/HRDevHelper) plugin which may assist in writing respective queries.

-A simple example, which finds and returns all function calls within
+A simple example which finds and returns all function calls within
 a current function: ```find_expr(here(), "e.op is cot_call")```

 ## Examples: